Finite Rank Isopairs: RESULTS FOR GENERAL

 \begin{proof}[Proof of Theorem \ref{prop:restrictcyclic}] Following the argument in \cite[Proposition 3.6]{AKM}, let $\cF = \cK\ominus \cH$ and write, with respect to the decomposition $\cK=\cH\oplus \cF$,

-In particular $A$ (and likewise $B$) are contractions on a finite dimensional Hilbert space.
+In particular $A$ (and likewise $B$) is a contraction on a finite dimensional Hilbert space.
 Because $V$ is pure and $A$ is a contraction, $A$ has spectrum in the open disc $\mathbb D$.
 Choose a (finite) Blaschke $u$ such that $u(A)=0$.
 Note that $u(S)$ is an isometry on $\cK$ and moreover the codimension of the range of $u(S)$ (equal to the dimension of the kernel of $u(S)^*$) in $\cK$ is (at most) $dM$, where $d$ is the degree (number of zeros) of $u$.
 Further, since

 the range $\cL=u(S)\cK$ of $u(S)$ is a subspace of $\cH$ of finite codimension.
 Since $u(S)V=Wu(S)$ it follows that $\cL$ is invariant for $W$ and $V$ is unitarily equivalent to $W$ restricted to $\cL$.